tommasoresti/PlayfairEncrypt-kata/README.md

 helper functions, like a find_letter function that returns the row and column of a letter in the cipher.

-HINT 2: Once you&39;ve written encrypt, decrypt should be trivial: try to think of how you can modify encrypt to serve as decrypt.
+HINT 2: Once you've written encrypt, decrypt should be trivial: try to think of how you can modify encrypt to serve as decrypt.

-To make this easier, we&39;ve gone ahead and created the cipher as a 2D tuple for you:
+To make this easier, we've gone ahead and created the cipher as a 2D tuple for you:

 ```